Rthales/Android-E-Commerce-Shopping-Application/README.md

 > **How does it work?**

 This is the Register activity of the application.
 Users can create an account by choosing a Username, Password and their e-mail.
+Once users click the Register button, they will receive a notification saying that they have registered successfully and the details will get written to a firebase database.

 <img width="332" alt="Register UI" src="https://user-images.githubusercontent.com/29733613/78153578-1e604080-7433-11ea-80ea-7b59849d0388.png">